EmmaXZhang/home-recipe-box/README.md

 ## Description

 This project is a home recipes manager website hosted on GitHub Pages.
 It serves as a portfolio or showcase of my projects, skills, and experiences.
-The website is built using HTML, CSS,Boostrap, Node, Express, EJS and some JavaScript to enhance interactivity.
+The website is built using HTML, CSS, Boostrap, Node, Express, MongoDB, EJS and some JavaScript to enhance interactivity.

 ![Screenshot](homepage.png){:width="400px"}